-Secretary of State Offices Closed for Abraham Lincoln’s Birthday
+Secretary of State offices closed for Abraham Lincoln’s birthday

 Don't miss our top stories and need-to-know news everyday in your inbox.

-Individuals can visit the Secretary of State’s website, www.cyberdriveillinois.com, to change an address, register to become an organ and tissue donor or renew license plate stickers.
+Individuals can visit the Secretary of State’s website, www.cyberdriveillinois.com, to locate the nearest Driver Services facility and the hours of operation.
+In addition, drivers can change an address, register to become an organ and tissue donor or renew license plate stickers online.